 Joe Fairless: Best ever book you've read?

-Joe Fairless: What's a mistake you've made on a transaction that you haven't talked about?
+Joe Fairless: What's a mistake you've made in business that we haven't talked about?

-Joe Fairless: Best ever way you like to give back?
+Joe Fairless: What's the best ever way you like to give back?

-Joe Fairless: Oh, that’s great.
-That’s good long-term benefit, and then also short-term as well, for everyone involved, yourself included.
-How can the Best Ever listeners get in touch with you?
+Joe Fairless: And how can the Best Ever listeners get in touch with you?

-Thanks for being on the show.
-I hope you have a best ever day, Joseph, and we'll talk to you soon.
+Thanks again for being on the show.
+I hope you have a best ever day, and we'll talk to you soon.